 - Please wash or sterilise your Sinchies reusable food pouches before filling them.

-- Sinchies pouches are safe to use in the freezer and dishwasher (excluding the unicorns and rainbows 150ml pouches), saving you quality time!
+- Sinchies pouches are safe to use in the freezer.

 - Cook in large batches, fill your pouches all at once and refrigerate or freeze them until needed.

 - We recommend heating the contents of your Sinchies the old fashioned way, in a jug of hot water.
 Here at Sinchies we don’t recommend putting any plastic products in the microwave.
 However if you choose to heat your food this way, we recommend using a medium temperature and giving them a shake around every 15 seconds so as not to create hot spots.
 Please note that using the microwave will reduce the life of your pouches.

 - All our spout pouches come with standard lids.
 We encourage you to buy child safe (choke free) lids If using this product for babies and infants.
 Standard spare lids are also available for purchase.

 - Our 80ml pouch size is similar in size to pre-filled yoghurt squeezies found in the supermarket.
 These are a great lunchbox size and are also perfect for international flights with 100ml liquid restrictions!
 Or use them to store energy gels or gu’s when going on a hike, bike ride or competing in a triathalon.

 - Our 140ml pouch size is similar in size to pre-filled baby food pouches.
 These are our ultimate size for baby food puree but are also a great lunchbox size for older children.
 Use these to serve and store purees, yoghurt, custard, jelly, yogo, smoothies and other things like salad dressing or even toiletries!
 These pouches are very handy for handbag or baby bag sized sunblock.